 In particular, the lower half has quite complicated parts, so I used matte black this time as a primer.

 As for the paint on the main body, when I made the Amusing Hobby Object 279 before, it was a dark green monochromatic paint, so I thought I would try some camouflage paint this time.
-In the painting example of Panda, only the example of dark green is shown.
+In the painting example of the Panda, only the example of dark green is shown.
 I guess it’s a tank from the 1950s, so it should look like the camouflage painting of the T-54.
 So I chose dark green, red-brown and tan camouflage.
 It might look like German tanks.

 (2022/02/01)

 This time I ignored the instruction manual of Panda Hobby and painted it as I wanted.
-As a 1950s style tricolor camouflage paint, I put on my favorite numbering decal and put on the decal of the mark of the Soviet army guards.
+As a 1950s-style tricolor camouflage paint, I put on my favorite numbering decal and put on the decal of the mark of the Soviet army guards.

 Caterpillar is a little stained and then lightly dry brushed with metallic.
 I thought there might be a hole in the tooth of the track, but it looks like this.